This document is also available in these non-normative formats: XML.

 updated entries.
 If such default last-modification is written, it should be comparable

-to the value of fn:current-dateTime()
+to the value of fn:current-dateTime() in an XSLT environment.

 The uncompressed content, size and last-modified date of the remaining entries shall be the same as those for those entries before deletion.
 Compressed sizes may alter.